Windshield Sticker Laws

 Florida Window Sticker Laws

 Most states have very different laws regarding the usage of stickers and other obstructive objects placed on the windshield of cars.
-Sticker usage is often seen on company cars looking to advertise their brand or product, and street racers and similar car enthusiasts who enjoy aftermarket tuning of their cars.
+Using window stickers can often be seen on company cars looking to advertise their brand or product, and street racers and similar enthusiasts who enjoy aftermarket tuning of their cars.

-Placement of windshield and other window stickers is regulated by vehicle equipment laws in Florida.
+in Florida, placement of stickers on windshields and other windows is regulated by Vehicle Equipment laws.
 Be sure to read the following rules before you place any stickers on car windows.

 Florida window sticker laws